Mortgage Qualifying Rate in Canada

 mortgage qualifying rate infographic

 Note that only Federally Regulated Financial Institutions (FRFIs) are mandated to perform a stress test.
 The stress test is put in place to guarantee the stability of Canada’s financial system.
-Yet it is a good thing for borrowers as well.
-A borrower who borrows less than what they can afford to borrow will be able to absorb a negative shock without having to go through painful or traumatic adjustments like an eviction.
+Yet it is also good for borrowers.
+A borrower who borrows less than what they can afford will be able to absorb a negative shock without having to go through painful or traumatic adjustments like an eviction or foreclosure.

 Still, if you understand the risks involved and the only thing standing between you and your future home is a stress test, you can use a provincially regulated financial institution.
 For example, credit unions are provincially regulated, so they do not have to perform a stress test.